All Episodes

 Where was my friend from Kentucky when we had two wars that were unpaid for during the Bush administration?

-Tax cuts that cost more than a trillion dollars, unpaid for.
+Tax cuts that cost more than a trillion dollars unpaid for.

 Where was my friend and the Republicans objecting to that?

-Think about their constituents standing in the unemployment line as we speak.
+I hope Republicans will reconsider and think about their constituents standing in the unemployment line as we speak.

 They're not standing in the unemployment line.